-"It's hard being married
+"It's hard being married-Janis Ian

 and living in sin.